CalebTPK/Farewell-Messages/docs/README.md

 ### Contributors
 Caleb Kabir
-Addressfinder + Abletech, Ablefinders, team.
+<br>Addressfinder + Abletech, Ablefinders, team.

 ### Acknowledgments
-Special thanks to [Colleague's Name] for their contributions to the team and best wishes for their future endeavors!
+Special thanks to Leigh for their contributions to the team and best wishes for their future endeavors!

 ### License
 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/CalebTPK/Farewell-Messages/blob/main/docs/LICENSE) file for details.